-In December’s post, Recession Indicators: Thoughts for Non-Profit Investors, we noted that if the US is not currently living through a recession, then best estimates point to one right around the corner.
+In December’s post, Recession Indicators: Thoughts for Non-Profit Investors, we noted that the U.S. is not currently in a recession, however, many commentators continue to discuss the likelihood and what this means for investors.

 So where are we now?
 In sharing the Verger team’s thoughts on recent developments, we need to talk more about inflation and its role in the current economic cycle.